NextSDS Logo

 Immediate Medical Attention

 Seek immediate medical attention for eye contact.
-If swallowed, seek medical advice immediately and show this container or label.
 Contact poison treatment specialist immediately if large quantities have been ingested or inhaled.

 Medical Treatment